Build Your Home

 - An appraisal will need to be done to assess the value of the project.

-- All standard guidelines for traditional VA loans will also apply to the single close construction loan.
+- All standard guidelines for traditional VA loans will also apply to the OTC Construction loan.

-What is an FHA Single Close Construction Loan?
+What is an FHA One Time Close (OTC) Construction Loan?

-The FHA single close construction loan is a popular option for building single-family homes because it offers financing that is easier to qualify for and an overall process that makes paying for and building your home simpler to manage.
+The FHA OTC Construction loan is a popular option for building single-family homes because it offers financing that is easier to qualify for and an overall process that makes paying for and building your home simpler to manage.

 Because these loans are government-backed by the FHA, interest rates are kept competitively low and borrowers can make a minimum down payment of only 3.5%.

-How to Get an FHA Single Close Construction Loan
+How to Get an FHA OTC Construction Loan

-If you’d like to see whether you qualify for an FHA single close construction loan, connect with us.
-To get you started, we’ve outlined the steps and qualifications needed to help you understand the process.
+If you'd like to see whether you qualify for an FHA OTC Construction loan, connect with us.
+To get you started, we've outlined the steps and qualifications needed to help you understand the process.

 The Financing Process

-By sharing basic information about the home you want to build, we’ll work with you to see if an FHA single close construction loan meets your needs and whether you can get pre-approved for the loan.
+By sharing basic information about the home you want to build, we'll work with you to see if an FHA OTC Construction loan meets your needs and whether you can get pre-approved for the loan.

 Next, we'll begin a more in-depth underwriting process to review your income, credit, ability to repay the loan, and other eligibility requirements.
 This will include demonstrating proof that you either currently own or will purchase a lot on which your property will be built.